cambridge-cares/TheWorldAvatar/web/twa-vis-platform/README.md

 The platform is intended to be run on Docker as part of the [TWA stack](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Deploy/stacks/dynamic/stack-manager), and other production workflows are out of the scope of this document.
 Developers will need to set up several configurations in the `upload` directory to get a minimal visualisation - namely, `landing-page.md`, `data.json`, `map-settings.json`, and `ui-settings.json`.
 Please read the documentation in the `upload` directory for the specific configuration syntax.

+Do note to pass a `BASE_PATH` environment variable if you are using any subdomains.
+Read [this section](./code#16-reverse-proxy-urls) for more details.

 ### 2.1 Docker Deployment

 For a standalone deployment, first create files within this directory (containing the docker configurations) for `mapbox_username` and `mapbox_api_key` according to your [Mapbox](https://www.mapbox.com/) credentials.
 This will be passed as Docker secrets when the container is started.
 Start the container by running the command `docker compose up -d`.
 The container will be running on your local machine at `localhost:80`.